AlejandroFuentePinero/job-intelligence-engine/docs/narrative/overview.md

   - infer required families by thresholding `{family}_prob` at `tau`
   - compare to the user’s family vector to produce `covered_families` and `missing_families`

-Critically, the explanator also supports the **full scored universe** (not just Top-N), enabling downstream upskilling to use missing-family fields at scale.
+Critically, the explanator also supports the **full scored universe** (not just Top-N), enabling downstream counterfactual modules to use missing-family fields at scale.

 ---